mountfx/solid-record/README.md

 `add()` allows you to manually record updates.

-Instead of updating signals or stores directly use the `add()` method instead, by providing the setter function as the first argument and the update path, callback function or value thereafter.
+Instead of updating signals or stores directly you can use the `add()` method instead, by providing the setter function as the first argument and the update path, callback function or value thereafter.

-It calls the setter, creates a command and add it to the `undos` stack.
+It calls the setter, creates a command and adds it to the `undos` stack.

-Internally, the `record()` function wraps signals or stores and calls this function on every change.
+Internally, the `record()` function wraps signals or stores and calls `add()` function on every update.

 #### `batch()`

 Batch multiple updates together into one command.
+The command will be added to the `undos` stack when `unbatch()` is called.

-If a callback function is provided it will automatically unbatch at the end.
+If a callback function is provided it will automatically call `unbatch()` at the end.

 #### `unbatch()`

-Unbatch updates to resume recording normally.
+Unbatches updates, add them to the `undos` stack and resume recording normally.

 #### `pause()`